EzraHertzberg/EzraHertzberg/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-##I am an insanely talented juggler, or maybe I just put a lot of time into it...
-I can juggle 7 balls!
+I am an insanely talented juggler, or maybe I just put a lot of time into it...
+I can juggle 7 balls!🤹 <br>
-##When I'm not working on learning more coding, I like reading smart books and having fun
+When I'm not working on learning more coding, I like reading smart books and having fun 📚📖 <br> I am a big fan of the outdoors 🌳 :O  <br>
-##I will be a college freshman this fall!
+I will be a college freshman this fall! 🎓🏫<br>
-##Physics, Computer Sci, and Biomedical Engineering are all fields I'm considering majoring in......
+Physics ⚛️, Computer Sci💻, and Biomedical Engineering🧬 are all subjects I'm considering majoring in......<br>
-##I always think it's cool when someone who you wouldn't expect to code codes
-##Some people call me the Badminton Bandit
-##I draw good and I type fast!
+I draw good and I type fast! ✏️ <br>
+I like badminton and some people call me the badminton bandit